javascript-2020/simple-server/README.md

 the file has embedded the server key and cert and the ca cert - valid until 2049 - for convienience

 ## installing
-if you add a path environment variable to the file location it will serve the current directory
+if you add a path environment variable to the .bat file location it will serve the current directory

+c:\tst\www>simple-server